-Newton polytopes, transparency and monotone complexity

-Returning briefly to the general setting, an interesting conjecture relating the algebraic complexity of a bivariate polynomial to its geometric property is the 'Tau-conjecture' (also written as τ conjecture).
+Newton polytopes, transparency and monotone complexity Returning briefly to the general setting, an interesting conjecture relating the algebraic complexity of a bivariate polynomial to its geometric property is the 'Tau-conjecture' (also written as τ -conjecture).
 The Newton polytope of an n-variate polynomial f, denoted by Newt(f), is the convex hull in \mathbb{R}^n of the exponent vectors of the monomials in the support of f.
+Recently, Hrubeš & Yehudayoff [HY21] proposed studying the Shadows of Newton polytopes (projections to two-dimensional planes) as an approach to refute the τ -conjecture for Newton polygons made by Koiran, Portier, Tavenas & Thomassé [KPTT15].